-Why significant How our audit addressed the key audit matter At 30 June 2020 the Group's consolidated We evaluated the Group's assessment of indicators of statement of financial position includes property, impairment or impairment reversal and the Group's plant and equipment of \$8,809 million, goodwill calculations of the recoverable amount of each CGU of \$17 million and other intangible assets of \$24 within their impairment testing. million.
-Group policy is to assess for indicators of With the involvement of our valuation specialists, we impairment and impairment reversal annually or assessed the reasonableness of the board approved more frequently if indicators of impairment exist, cash flow projections, the value ascribed to unmined for each cash generating unit (CGU), excluding resources, exploration potential and key macrothose containing goodwill, which are tested for economic assumptions used in the impairment impairment at least annually. models.
-At 30 June 2020, the Group determined that: The Group used internal and external experts to a.
-Indicators of impairment or impairment provide geological, metallurgical, mine planning and reversal were identified for Telfer and Lihir technological information to support key as disclosed in Note 12. assumptions in the impairment models.
-We have examined the information provided by the Group's b.
-The carrying value of the Lihir and Telfer experts, including assessment of the competence, CGUs approximated their respective fair qualifications and the objectivity of the internal and values, requiring further sensitivity analysis external experts, the methodology applied, and we and for the reasons set out in Note 12 of the have also substantiated the information supporting financial report, the Group performed an the inputs used in the impairment models. impairment test for these CGUs and the Red Chris CGU.
-No impairment charge was We also assessed the reasonableness of the forecast required following this test. cashflows against the past performance of the CGU's. c.
-The Group also considered if previous We assessed key assumptions such as gold and c.
+At 30 June 2020 the Group's consolidated statement of financial position includes property, plant and equipment of \$8,809 million, goodwill of \$17 million and other intangible assets of \$24 million.
+Group policy is to assess for indicators of impairment and impairment reversal annually or more frequently if indicators of impairment exist, for each cash generating unit (CGU), excluding those containing goodwill, which are tested for impairment at least annually.

+At 30 June 2020, the Group determined that:

+- a.
+Indicators of impairment or impairment reversal were identified for Telfer and Lihir as disclosed in Note 12. - b.
+The carrying value of the Lihir and Telfer CGUs approximated their respective fair values, requiring further sensitivity analysis and for the reasons set out in Note 12 of the financial report, the Group performed an impairment test for these CGUs and the Red Chris CGU.
+No impairment charge was required following this test. - c.
 The Group also considered if previous impairment of the Lihir CGU assets, other than goodwill, should be reversed, concluding that an impairment reversal was not required.